-But what happens if your lender deems you too risky for an unsecured credit card?
-Rejection can happen if you have a bad credit rating or no credit rating at all.
-It’s more common than it sounds, especially for newcomers to Canada, students, or Canadians dealing with divorce, bankruptcy, or a consumer proposal.
+But what happens if you made some mistakes in the past that affected your credit history in a negative way?
+Or, if you don’t have a credit rating at all?
+You can be deemed too risky and get rejected.
+It’s more common than it sounds, especially for newcomers to Canada or anyone who’s dealt with bankruptcy or a consumer proposal.

 Applying for a secured credit card

 When you apply for a secured credit card, you’ll need enough cash on hand to pay the deposit, which is usually one to two times the amount of the credit limit.
 Depending on the card, you’ll need to provide a deposit of at least $200 to $500.
 You’ll also likely have to go through a credit check when applying, but don’t fret, you’re virtually guaranteed to be approved for a secured card.
 If you’re a newcomer to Canada, though, you’ll want to check if the card issuer allows for applications from those without permanent residency status.

 In the case of some secured credit cards, you may also have to pay a setup fee that’s separate from the deposit.
 This fee is usually a percentage of your credit limit.
 For example, if you apply for a secured credit card with a credit limit of $2,000 and the setup fee is 3%, you’ll have to pay $60.

 Using a secured credit card

 Once you’ve been approved for your secured credit card and paid your deposit, you can start using your secured credit card to build or rebuild your credit rating.
 You can use a secured card exactly as you would an unsecured card – including making purchases online or over the phone.
 That said, there may be some limitations (i.e. some car rental agencies may not accept secured credit cards).